How To Tell If Ground Turkey Is Bad

 If Ground Turkey is Spoiled Can You Still Cook It?

 Spoiled ground turkey does not get safe to eat after you cook it.
-The ground meat needs to fresh before you cook it.
+The ground meat needs to be fresh before you cook it.

 You are not going to “cook out” the spoiled meat.
 If it is bad from the start it will still be bad after you cook it.